Upstream#

 If selecting a server fails

-or the chosen server can't accept the connection,
+or the chosen server cannot accept the connection,

 another server is selected